niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 # 14. Gizmo

-The Gizmo provides interactive spatial editing within the workspace.
+The Gizmo provides presentation state associated with spatial editing workflows.

-Its role is presentation/application interaction.

-The Gizmo does not own canonical Resource state.
+In v0.1, the Gizmo does not itself perform:

-When an editing operation is committed, the established application command boundary is responsible for changing canonical spatial state.
+- SceneNode transformations,
+- rendering,
+- input event handling,
+- raycasting,
+- or engineering-state mutation.

+Resource Move, Rotate, and Scale operations are implemented through the canonical Resource Editing and Application/Command contracts.

+The Gizmo therefore should be understood as workspace/presentation infrastructure rather than a second transformation engine.

 ---